kulics/koral/book-en/package-type.md

 prt(Peter.name)
 # print the name of a student
 ```
 To change the value of the property is the same, it is equivalent to a nested identifier.
 We can directly use the assignment statement to change the value.
+Parentheses can be omitted when the constructor is empty.

 E.g:
 ```